floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 For the most part this setup works pretty well, with a few tweaks:

-- I have setup 'build on save' to get more complete error information as described here:
+- I'm doing 'build-on-save' to get more complete error information as described here:
   [Improving Your Zig Language Server Experience](https://kristoff.it/blog/improving-your-zls-experience/) (I'm not bothering with creating separate non-install build targets though)
 - With the default Zig VSCode extension settings I was seeing that in long coding